Get insider access

 5.6 Wireless Gaming

-The Sony WH-CH720N Wireless are Bluetooth headphones, and their latency is too high to be suitable for wireless gaming.
+The Sony CH720N are Bluetooth headphones, and their latency is too high to be suitable for wireless gaming.

 6.6 Wired Gaming

-The Sony WH-CH720N Wireless are fair for wired gaming if you don't need mic support.
+The Sony WH-CH720N are fair for wired gaming if you don't need mic support.
+Their mic only works when they're wireless.
 They have a comfortable fit, and their bassy sound can help emphasize sound effects like footsteps in gameplay.
-They're closed-back headphones, so their passive soundstage doesn't feel very wide or immersive.
+However, you'll need to ensure your fit is honed in, as they can sound inconsistent between wears.
+Also, they're closed-back headphones, so their passive soundstage doesn't feel very wide or immersive.

 Pros